JulyArk/Discord-Py-Bot/README.md

  # Setup

- create a py file called globals.py
+ create a file called globals.py
  Paste the following and fill it with your preffered paths, and your reddit api credentials.

 >copypasta_file_path = ""